archywigglestyn/The-Smokey-Powell/README.md

 thingiverse link to case and DIN mounts

+youtube link to video

 Smokey Powell shopping list

 digikey (some items are optional) you can use screw terminals or jacks for power, outputs inputs, screen signal.
 Really you can use anything you like that matches the pitch.
-You could even solder wires directly
+You could even solder wires directly.
+I have not tested any of the parts on this list yet.

 amazon